Skip to main content

 # Basic save

-pflow workflow save ./workflow.json \
+pflow workflow save ./workflow.pflow.md --name pr-analyzer

 # Overwrite existing workflow

-pflow workflow save ./updated.json \
+pflow workflow save ./updated.pflow.md --name pr-analyzer --force

 # Save and delete draft file

-pflow workflow save .pflow/workflows/draft.json \
+pflow workflow save ./draft.pflow.md --name finalized-workflow --delete-draft

 Name format requirements: